impress/impress.js/GettingStarted.md

 - V1.1.0: https://cdn.jsdelivr.net/gh/impress/impress.js@1.1.0/js/impress.js
 - Source: https://cdn.jsdelivr.net/gh/impress/impress.js/js/impress.js

-## Download the file to your PC
+### Download the file to your PC
 Head to the releases tab and download the source code as zip or as a tarball.
 Go ahead and unzip / untar it.
-You need to copy the folder */js/* and the folder */css/* (if you want to make your life a bit easier) into the folder you are working in.
+You need to copy the folder */js/* into the folder you are working in.
+Optionally, if you want to make your life a bit easier, you can copy also copy the folder */css/* in there.

 ## Setting up the project